 Interactive Learning Skills and Communication for Postgraduate Study

-In this module you can accept to learn skills for independent and collaborative learning, academic discussion and presentation skills, active listening skills, effective academic reading and writing skills, research skills, data interpretation and analysis, critical analysis, reflective thinking, revision and examination techniques, what a dissertation is, etc.
+In this module you will learn important skill to help you succeed, including; independent and collaborative learning, academic discussion and presentation, active listening, effective academic reading and writing, research, data interpretation and analysis, critical analysis, reflective thinking, revision and examination techniques, and how to approach your dissertation.

 You will start noticing the benefits of the module from week 1 and you will continue to notice and appreciate them throughout your professional lives.

 - Assessment A (week 4): Small group presentation (IN-SESSION)